youngchingjui/amazon-interview-prep/stories.md

+# Amazon Leadership Principles - Stories

 ## Customer Obsession

 _Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers._

+### Story 1

+#### Situation

+- Manufacturing client looking to use LLMs to extract key information from their Request For Quotation (RFQ) documents.
+- Started with a single-agent architecture, but the results were mediocre.

+#### Task

+- I knew mult-agent architecture would improve results.
+- Needed to convince the client to switch to the new architecture, which would require more project time.

+#### Action

+To address the client’s skepticism, I:

+1. Demonstrated the limitations of the single-agent architecture, using specific examples of missed supplier parts.
+2. Introduced the multi-agent approach, explaining how it assigned specific tasks to each agent, ensuring better coordination and coverage.
+3. Ran a test case on one of their ten use cases to showcase the improved accuracy and completeness.
+4. Created clear diagrams to visually explain the new architecture, helping the client learn and feel more confident about the approach.

+#### Results

+- Multi-agent architecture produced results that were 3x better than the single-agent approach.
+- Solution was seen as more reliable and was adopted by more users, tripling usage within the client’s organization.
+- The project moved from a proof-of-concept to a fully integrated tool within the client’s operations, reinforcing trust in our team’s expertise.

 ## Ownership